-Articulate Storyline has been a favorite authoring tool for many eLearning developers/ companies.
-Articulate Storyline is known for its simplicity and lesser learning curve to get the job done fast and easy.
-But just as any comfort comes with a cost, not every requirement can be implemented with the options available in Storyline by default, which forces us to make some compromises.
+Articulate Storyline has been a favorite authoring tool among eLearning developers and companies due to its simplicity and short learning curve, allowing users to complete their work quickly and easily.
+However, as with any comfort, there is a cost, not every requirement can be implemented with the options available in Storyline by default, which may force users to make compromises.

-Though the latest release of Articulate Storyline 360 or 3 came with a bunch of new features, there are still a few that are not available natively.
-One of them is a Course timer, which allows learners to view the time they have spent in a particular course.
-Other eLearning authoring tools like Adobe Captivate or Lectora Inspire offer this functionality by default.
-This feature can still be achieved using some smart work-around.
+The latest release of Articulate Storyline 3 or Storyline 360 introduced several new features, but there are still some functionalities not available natively.
+One of these is the Course timer, which enables learners to view the time they have spent on a specific course.
+Unlike Articulate Storyline, other eLearning authoring tools like Adobe Captivate or Lectora Inspire offer this functionality by default.
+However, it is still possible to achieve this feature using some smart workarounds.

-In this blog we will see how to add a Custom Course Timer in Articulate Storyline 3 or 360.
+In this blog, we will guide you how to add a custom course timer in Articulate Storyline 3 or Storyline 360.

-First, let’s take a look at a screenshot of what we are trying to achieve in the end.
+First, take a look at a screenshot below of what we are going to achieve in the end.

-Create a new layer in the “master side”.
-In my case I have create a layer and named it as “Time Loop”.
+Create a new layer on the “Master Side”.
+In my case, I have created a layer and named it “Time Loop”.

 Create 3 “Number” variables with any name.
 I have named them as “hh”,”mm” and ”ss”.